awol-linux/baseline_role/README.md

                         6463663465343738360a613138376333663030666161393337386466313234663734323438386439
                         3561

-Then when you use the playbook make suer yo use the flag
+Then when you use the playbook make surr you use the flag.

     --ask-vault-pass